20 Things You Didn’t Know Were Banned from Disney Parks

 You can’t take suitcases, bags, or backpacks into Disneyland if they’re bigger than 18″ wide, 25″ high, and 37″ deep.
 Wouldn’t you know, that’s the exact same size as the parks’ big rentable lockers.
 We see what you did there, Disneyland.
 Coolers larger than that size aren’t allowed either—but yes, you can bring small coolers into Disney.
 These are the big differences between Disney World and Disneyland.

 If you want to take a selfie in a Disney park, you’re going to have to do it the old-fashioned way.
 “Hand-held extension poles for cameras and mobile devices” are not allowed.
-Here are the best Disney resorts for the perfect family vacation.

 This rather vague category includes items like megaphones, air horns, stink bombs, and laser pointers.
 We’re definitely on board with this one—who wants to hear an air horn honking during a Disney parade?
 Like this, some Disney rules are unspoken…make sure to avoid these rude habits that cast members wish guests would stop.